Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Grounding_NLP/2019-06-24-Are_distributed_representational_representations_ready_for_the_real_world.md

 the concepts have various features which is related to perceptual and conceptual meaning.

-- Second is CLBS(Devereux et al. 2014): The centre for speech, language and the grain(cslb) concept property norms.
+- Second is CLBS(Devereux et al., 2014): The centre for speech, language and the grain(cslb) concept property norms.

 As you can see the semantic norm dataset, concept means words and feature means characteristic the words have.